Jean-François-Prosper Guérin, La Liseuse, 1875-1939

 Directions and parking: click here.

-There will be at least one winner in each division with more than three participants; second- and third-place prizes as well as honorable mentions will be awarded on levels with sufficient numbers of participants and meritorious performances.
+Students are divided into divisions in order that they may compete fairly.
+There will be at least one winner in each division with three or more participants from different schools; other prizes will be awarded based on judges' evaluations of meritorious performances.

 Concours de récitation poétique: DeadlinesSpace and time restrictions may limit the number of participants.
 In order to give students equal chances for participation and recognition, the following deadlines must be observed.
 High school students must be registered by their teachers; college students may register themselves individually or their professors may register them.

-- As soon as you have information, but no later than Wednesday, February 7: Email the organizer (Gretchen Angelo, email@example.com) to register your school's participation.
+- As soon as you have information, but no later than Tuesday, February 13: Email the organizer (Gretchen Angelo, firstname.lastname@example.org) to register your school's participation.
 Indicate approximate numbers of students who wish to participate on each level.
 Usually all students are able to participate; however, in some years with unusually high turnout, we must limit participation to three students per level per school; if this happens, you will be informed by February 19 and can hold runoff contests in your own classrooms to determine your school's representatives.
 Please make this number as precise as possible so that we can accurately predict the timeline.
+If your school decides to participate after this date, you may still do so space permitting.
 Also inform organizer of any students who wish to perform a song, skit, speech, etc. hors concours.

-- By Monday, February 19: Submit the exact names of contestants, as well as the poem each will read, so that the program and participation certificates can be prepared.
+- By Tuesday, February 20: Submit the exact names of contestants, as well as the poem each will read, so that the program and participation certificates can be prepared.
 You should receive a confirmation email within 24 hours, which we ask that you double-check for accuracy.
 Students are disappointed if their information in the program is incorrect; please help us avoid any errors.
-You must submit any corrections by Wednesday, February 20.
+You must submit any corrections by the evening of Wednesday, February 21.
 Any corrections/ new participants submitted after this date will not appear in the program.

 - French 2 high school students